rafaelromao/keyboards/docs/macros.md

 - Select Word is a macro that selects the current word in the first press and extend the selection to the next word in consecutive presses.
 - If shift is held (or in one-shot mode), this macro will select the line instead, and extend the seletion to the next line in consecutive presses.
 - This macro is also OS aware and works the same way on Windows, Linux and MacOS.
-- There is a dedicated key for this macro, in the left side of the Macros layer, but a combo with the middle and ring fingers in the top row on the right side of the Navigation and Media layers will also trigger it.
+- There is a dedicated key for this macro, in the right side of the Macros layer.
 - Source Code: [select_word.c](../src/qmk/users/rafaelromao/features/select_word.c)

 ### Dynamic Macros
-- There are two independent macro recording keys in the right side of the Macros layer.
+- There are two independent macro recording keys in the left side of the Macros layer.
 - Double tapping them will start or stop recording a dynamic macro.
 - Tapping them will play the dynamic macro.
 - If there is a macro being recorded, using the [Default Mod Key](modifiers.md#default-mod-and-alt-thumb-keys) to deactivate one-shot modifiers (tapping it twice) will stop recording and clear the current macro.